-This report was developed by International Funders for Indigenous Peoples (IFIP), the only global philanthropy network dedicated to Indigenous Peoples worldwide, and Archipel Research and Consulting, an Indigenous-owned and women-led firm, as a global analysis of the state of funding to Indigenous Peoples between 2016 to 2020 and ways that these funding approaches can improve into the future.
+This report was developed by International Funders for Indigenous Peoples (IFIP), the only global philanthropy network dedicated to Indigenous Peoples worldwide, and Archipel Research and Consulting, an Indigenous-owned and women-led firm.
+It presents a global analysis of the state of funding to Indigenous Peoples between 2016 to 2020 and ways that these funding approaches can improve in the future.
 This report is the first of its kind to provide such an analysis on a global scale.
-As such, this report can inform funders of the state of funding to Indigenous Peoples, promote research- and data-informed advocacy, and amplify Indigenous philanthropy.
+As such, this report can also promote research- and datainformed advocacy, and amplify Indigenous philanthropy.

-Examining grants from 2016 to 2020 across organization type, regions, and years, the global funding analysis found consistent patterns of pervasive and systemic inequities in Indigenous philanthropy and challenges Indigenous Peoples face in accessing global philanthropy.
-A persistent data gap is the lack of disaggregated data, transparency, and an accountability mechanism to validate the level of funding that actually reached Indigenous Peoples Organizations out of grants made to Non-Indigenous Organizations.
+Examining grants from 2016 to 2020 across organization type, regions, and years, the global funding analysis found consistent patterns of pervasive and systemic inequities in Indigenous philanthropy.
+The global funding analysis also revealed challenges Indigenous Peoples face in accessing global philanthropy.
+A persistent data gap is the lack of disaggregated data, transparency, and an accountability mechanism to validate the level of funding that actually reaches Indigenous Peoples Organizations.